mohanmca/professional_certification/aws/7_7_aws_event_driven_architecture_anki.md

   * Create output stream
 * Data processing real-time
 * Output of stream of one-query can feed to second in-application stream
+* Apache flink java/scala is available for Kinesis Data Streams

 #### AWS Lambda